nookyo/qubership-workflow-hub/actions/docker-config-resolver/README.md

 # 🐳 Docker Configuration Resolver

-Loads, validates, and normalizes Docker component configurations for CI/CD workflows.
-Reads a configuration file, applies defaults and security settings, and outputs a flat JSON structure ready for matrix builds.
+This **Docker Configuration Resolver** GitHub Action loads, validates, and normalizes Docker component configurations for CI/CD workflows.
+It reads a configuration file, applies defaults and security settings, and outputs a flat JSON structure ready for use in matrix build strategies.

+---

 ## Features

-- Validates and merges Docker component configurations (YAML/JSON support)
+- Validates and merges Docker component configurations (JSON/YAML support)
 - Applies global defaults and security settings to all components
-- Generates fully-qualified image paths (`{registry}/{owner}/{component-name}`)
+- Auto-generates fully-qualified image paths: `{registry}/{owner}/{component-name}`
 - Outputs structured JSON for matrix strategies
 - Supports per-component overrides for security and build settings

+### Action Result

+The primary output of this action is a normalized JSON array containing all Docker components with resolved configurations.
+Each component includes the auto-generated image path, registry, merged build settings, and security flags.

 For example, if your configuration file defines two components, the output might be: